 Shut off water fountains or replace them with water bottle refill stations.
 Each person should have their own labelled water bottle.
 If there is a prolonged facility shutdown, make sure that all water systems are safe to use when reopening (e.g., flush out stagnant water, and perform potable water quality testing if required).

 Cleaning and Disinfection

-Clean and disinfect shared objects between users, such as sports and playground equipment, bicycles, boat paddles, musical instruments, hard craft supplies (glue sticks, crayons and markers, paint-brush handles), etc.
+Clean and disinfect activity equipment and other shared objects between each user (e.g., tools, sports and playground equipment, bicycles, boat paddles, musical instruments, craft supplies, etc.).

 Consider creating dirty/clean or colour-coded signs to clearly indicate equipment or room status.